 It is an offence under the Cigarette Lighter Refill (Safety) Regulations 1999 to supply cigarette lighter refill canisters containing butane or a substance including butane to anyone under 18.

-See our business leaflet 'Cigarette lighter refills and solvents' for more information.
+See 'Cigarette lighter refills & solvents' for more information.

 The National Lottery etc. Act 1993 / National Lottery Regulations 1994 make it an offence to sell National Lottery (LOTTO) tickets and instant win cards (scratch cards) to any person under 16.
 The Regulations also require anyone selling such products to be 16 or over.

 The Licensing Act 2003 is jointly enforced by the police and trading standards.
 It is illegal to sell alcohol to anyone under 18, or for a person under 18 to sell alcohol.
 It is also illegal to sell liqueur confectionery to anyone under 16.
 The seller, the licensee(s) and the company may be liable for this offence.
 The seller may also be issued with a fixed penalty fine of £90.

 See 'Underage sales of alcohol' for further information.